App Logo

 Handler HookHandler // The hook implementation

-Order int // Execution order (lower first, local to PluginID)
+Order int // Execution order (local to PluginID)

 }